Special Education Services

 The district provides excellent services for students with disabilities in the following areas: emotional disturbance, learning disability, speech or language disorder, cognitive disability, visual impairment, hearing impairment, orthopedic impairment, other health impairment, autism, and traumatic brain injury.

 If you have concerns about a child’s development, contact the school principal and ask to schedule a meeting to discuss progress and determine if the student should be screened for possible special education needs.
-If this student does not attend a district school but is a resident of the school district, please contact Sara Halberg, director of pupil services and special education, at (262) 233-6753 or email@example.com, and ask about having the student screened.
+If this student does not attend a district school but is a resident of the school district, please contact our Director of Pupil Services and Special Education, at (262) 233-6753 and ask about having the student screened.

 Delavan Darien Child Find Notice

 Delavan-Darien School District is required to locate, identify, and evaluate all children, with disabilities, including children with disabilities attending private schools in the school district, and homeless children.
 The process of locating, identifying, and evaluating children with disabilities is known as child find.
 This notice informs parents of the records the school district will develop and maintain as part of its child find activities.
 This notice also informs parents of their rights regarding any records developed.

 The school district gathers personally identifiable information on any child who participates in child find activities.
 Parents, teachers, and other professionals provide information to the school related to the child’s academic performance, behavior, and health.
 This information is used to determine whether the child needs special education services.
 Personally identifiable information directly related to a child and maintained by the school is a pupil record.
 Pupil records include records maintained in any way including, but not limited to, computer storage media, video and audiotape, film, microfilm, and microfiche.
 Records maintained for personal use by a teacher and not available to others and records available only to persons involved in the psychological treatment of a child are not pupil records.

 The school district maintains several classes of pupil records: